openbmc/phosphor-power/phosphor-power-sequencer/docs/config_file/chassis.md

 - You must specify exactly one of the following two groups of properties:
   - "number", "inventory_path", and "power_sequencers"
   - "template_id" and "template_variable_values"
+- "status_monitoring" is optional
+  - If specified, it should be in the same property group as "number", "inventory_path", and "power_sequencers"
+  - If not specified, the [chassis status](../chassis_status.md) will be assumed good (present, available, valid input power, etc.)

 ## Examples